HeyAdityaPatidar/HeyAdityaPatidar/README.md

 - 👋 Hi, I’m @HeyAdityaPatidar
 - 👀 I’m interested in Latest Technologies(OpenSource Projects).
 - 🌱 I’m currently learning Web Development, DevOps Tech & Cloud.
-- 💞️ I’m looking to collaborate on OpenSource Projects.
+- 💞️ I’m looking to collaborate on OpenSource Projects and Also searching for Remote Jobs.
 - 📫 How to reach me: You can contact me on Twitter @Hey_Aditya_ or can E-Mail me on heyadityapatidar@gmail.com ...

 <!---